 There are several ways to travel by rail from London to Padua.
 The direct overnight train from Paris to Padua is a cheap and easy way to travel between the two cities.
 With this option, you arrive in Padua at a civilised hour – just after nine in the morning.
 Or you can travel entirely by day from London to Padua by train, by Eurostar and high-speed train to Turin.
 In Turin you alight at Porta Susa station, from where there is a convenient direct train to Padua.
 It’s a long journey for one day, but easily done with an early start from London.

 For more information and additional destinations, check out our guide to Trains to Italy.

 City breaks by rail to Germany

-The excellent London Saver fare (formally known as 'London Spezial’), means that you can snap up a train ticket from London to any city in Germany for just £50.
-And thanks to - dare I say it? - typically German efficiency, coordination between Eurostar and onward high-speed ICE trains in Brussels trims the journey time to many western cities to six hours or less.
+The excellent London Saver fare (formally known as 'London Spezial’), means that you can snap up a cheap train ticket from London to any city in Germany.
+And thanks to typically German efficiency, coordination between Eurostar and onward high-speed ICE trains in Brussels trims the journey time to many western cities to 6 hrs or less.

-At just four hours, Cologne is emminently reachable for a weekend break by train.
-And other unusual destinations like Stuttgart are worth a longer visit, not only for the city itself but as a base to explore nearby towns of Tubingen and Baden Baden.
+At just 4 hrs, Cologne is eminently reachable for a weekend break by train.
+And other unusual destinations like Stuttgart are worth a longer visit, not only for the city itself but as a base to explore nearby towns of Tübingen and Baden Baden.
+Cologne

 With its main railway station (the Hauptbahnhof) nudging up against Cologne’s celebrated cathedral, this Rhineland city is a place that takes trains seriously.
 For visitors arriving from Britain (or for that matter, from nearby Belgium and the Netherlands), Cologne offers a wonderful first taste of Germany.